-Nissan Titan owners have reported 14 problems linked to axle shaft (under the power train category).
+Nissan Titan owners have reported 15 problems related to axle shaft (under the power train category).

-The car is a 2008 Nissan Titan.
-The vehicle's vehicle identification number (VIN) is 1N6BA07B65_.
 Took my Titan in for routine maintenance and the service person noticed that the right and left rear axle seals are leaking.
 The service person found a technical service bulletin (ntb-10-032) for this problem and bulletin says to replace the axle shaft assembly with a newly designed assembly.
 The leaking gear oil can easily get on the rear brakes and make them fail.
 This is truly a safety issue, not just a minor defect.
-It was Sat., Aug.
-10, 2013 when this axle shaft issue happened.

 See all problems of the 2008 Nissan Titan.

-The car involved was a 2004 Nissan Titan.
 This is the second time in over several months that my driver side drive axle for my 4x4 has pulled its self out.
 It was fixed once on my dime and is now going to be fixed on my dime again it is a dangerous failure that could cause my suspension to lock up an rip my wheel off then leading to a serious accident.
 It needs to be addressed and the NHTSA has done nothing to pursue this.
 Another problem that Nissan will not cover is the rear axle seals that blow out due to a faulty design which may also lead to a serious accident, they will not address any of these issues under a recall an there are thousands of people that are suffering from these issues from 04-010 for the axle seals and model years 04-08 for the axle shaft pulling out from the 4x4 causing serious damage to internal and external parts.
 This needs to be addressed an the NHTSA is doing nothing about it.
-This problem occurred on Saturday, Jul.
-27, 2013.

-The vehicle involved is a 2005 Nissan Titan.
-The VIN of this vehicle was 1N6AA06A25_.
 In 2005 4 months after I purchased the Titan, I was involved in a minor rear end accident that dented the rear bumper.
 2 months after the accident and the bumper was replaced I noticed seepage coming from the rear axle.
 I thought it was due to the accident and did not have the seals replaced.
 It was not.
 The leak has entered into my emergency brake system and it has never performed properly.
 On January 13, 2012 a loud noise from the rear end prompted me to exit the interstate where I noticed smoke and a burning oil smell coming from the axle.
 The bearings were replaced and I drove the truck for 20 miles and the truck broke down again.
 I reseached the problem on the internet and found many complaints regarding seal leaks and replacement of the axle shaft.
 I also found a 2010 service bulletin from Nissan instructing replacement of the axle shaft and associated components.
 I have 200,000 miles on my truck and it has performed relatively well, but I have an issue with Nissan for not addressing the issue and risking my familys' safety for 5 years before issuing a safety bulletin.
-It was Friday, January 13, 2012 when this axle shaft issue occurred.

 See all problems of the 2005 Nissan Titan.

-Vehicle identification number (VIN) of the vehicle is 1N6AA06B66_.
 My 2006 Nissan Titan has an axel seal failure on the drivers side rear, differential fluid is leaking onto the rear brakes causing reduced braking and also the potential for axle/differential failure.
 Nissan refuses to address this design flaw.
 They have a re-engineered replacement axle shaft and seal at a cost of about $800 per side.
 This should be a recall not $1600 out of my pocket to fix.
 Will Nissan and ntsb wait until there are fatalities before they address this common issue with the Nissan Titans?.
-The failure date was 12/05/11.

 See all problems of the 2006 Nissan Titan.

-The vehicle having this issue was a 2004 Nissan Titan.
-The vehicle identification number (VIN) of this Nissan Titan is 1N6AA07B34_.
 Discovered the driver's side rear axle oil seal leaking.
 Vehicle maintenance has been accomplished in accordance with Nissan maintenance schedules.
 Discovered Nissan technical service bulletin (TSB)ntb10-032 stating entire axle shaft assembly (axle, new retainer, axle bearing, oil seal, bearing cage, and abs rotor) be replaced on 2004-2008 models when oil leaks are discovered to correct the problem.
 The TSB did not elaborate why the entire assembly is to be replaced.
 It can only be assumed that all parts of the assembly are considred defective and require replacement.
 I presented the TSB to my Nissan service department and they said they only need to replace the oil seal, axle bearing, and spacer contrary to the prescibed service procedure in the TSB.
 Within 200 miles of replacement, the new oil seal leaks indicating the cause of the seal failure has not been resolved.
 Unresolved axle seal leaks will result in axle failure and brake failures when pads are soaked by gear oil leaks.
-This axle shaft problem happened on Tuesday, Nov.
-8, 2011.

-The vehicle involved was a 2004 Nissan Titan.
-The VIN of this vehicle is 1N6AA07BX4_.
 I have now only owned this truck for one year.
 I am only the second owner.
 I have had multiple drive train issues now with this truck and it is only currently at 75,000 miles as of 11/20/2011.
 04/22/11 turned a corner from a four way stop to hear a light grinding noise that turned to a heavy clunk and tire hop.
 Took it to a local trusted auto repair tech to find that my e-locker deteriorated and literally grenaded my whole carrier assembly.
 The only fix according to Nissan is to replace the whole rear differential as in new case fully assembled w/ rotors and all.
 Local shop did research and said this is a common issue they have a lot and Nissan does not sell individual parts to replace.
 Local shop had to build whole new custom rear end from seals in w/ a detroit true trac mechanical locker.
 At the same time shortly after found gear oil in driveway from front pumpkin to find drivers side c-clip broke and axle shaft is not engaging (in other words no dependable 4wd) had that all fixed in 05/2011 and seemed okay never had used the 4wd.
 Now 11/19/11 went to go find a christmas tree and turned on the 4wd again just in case.
 Once again a broken c-clip out of nowhere.
 I have now had two broken c-clips within about 6 months of each other w/o 4wd being used.
 Bought the truck for $16k and have now put in almost another $4k in front and rear end repairs.
 Nissan is losing a lot of customers by not owning up to their mistakes and design flaws.
-This problem occurred on Monday, April 25, 2011.

 See all problems of the 2007 Nissan Titan.

-The vehicle identification number (VIN) of this Nissan Titan is 1N6AA07A35_.
 Rear axle seals on Nissan Titan pickup trucks leaking and require replacement of entire axle shafts.
-This problem occurred on Thursday, August 5, 2010.

 |Problem Category||Number of Problems|